Leaving EE Mobile

 65075 free from your EE Mobile

-SIM to get your PAC code by text and begin the porting process.
+SIM to request a PAC code by text message and begin the porting process.

 - EE Mobile will provide your Porting Authorisation Code (PAC) either by SMS text message, via email, or over the phone if you contact them.

-- A PAC code is valid for 30 days.
+- A PAC number is valid for 30 days.
 If you don't use it within thirty days it will expire and you will need to request a new one.

-- Your EE Mobile account will remain active until your number has been ported over to the new network.
-After the transfer is complete, your EE Mobile account will be automatically closed.
+- Your EE Mobile online account settings will remain active until your number has been ported over to the new network.
+After the transfer is complete, your account will be automatically closed.

 While you wait for your Port Authorization Code from EE Mobile, find the best offer for you.
 Many of these exclusive mobile phone deals are only available online, directly from the network providers listed here.